lordvonko/discordbot/README.md

 ---

 ## 🛠️ Features That'll Make You Groove and not pay for Spotify again...
-Octave packs a punch with commands for every mood.
+Musashi packs a punch with commands for every mood.
 Here's the lineup, served up in handy tables for quick scanning:

 ### 🎶 Music Commands
 Queue up, skip, pause – we've got your playlist covered!